The 5-Finger Model for Children with Autism Spectrum Disorder (ASD): A Practical Tool for Emotional Regulation

 - 3 min read

 Emotional regulation is one of the most challenging—and most critical—skills for children with Autism Spectrum Disorder (ASD).
 Many autistic children experience emotions intensely but lack the internal language or executive control to express, modulate, or recover from them effectively.
+The 5-Finger Model is a simple, visual, and body-based framework that helps children identify emotions, understand their body signals, and learn step-by-step regulation strategies.
+When taught correctly, it becomes a powerful everyday tool for parents, therapists, and educators.

 What Is the 5-Finger Model?

 The 5-Finger Model uses the child’s own hand as a portable emotional map.
 Each finger represents one component of emotional awareness and regulation.
+Because it is concrete, visual, and always available, it is especially effective for children with ASD who struggle with abstract emotional concepts.

 The 5 Fingers Explained (With Functional Meaning)